-Parents may visit the NICU 24 hours a day except during:
+Parents can be with thier babies in the NICU 24 hours a day except during:

 Physicians Rounds - approx. 9-10:30 a.m.
 Parents can join rounds for their baby only.

-Only two people are allowed at the baby's bedside at one time, and family and friends may visit ONLY when accompanied by one of the parents.
+Only three people are allowed at the baby's bedside at one time, and family and friends may visit ONLY when accompanied by one of the parents.

 Visitors other than parents may visit between 10:30 a.m. and approximately 8:00 or 9:00 p.m. at which time there is an announcement made for general visitors to leave.
 Visitors other than siblings must be 16 years or older, and siblings must be at least 3 years old and have had the chicken pox vaccine at least one month prior to visiting.
 Parents must supervise children at all times.
 Please try to keep the visits of young children brief.
-Parents are responsible for teaching siblings how to wash their hands properly before entering the unit.
+Parents are responsible for teaching all visitors how to wash their hands properly before entering the unit to decrease infection.

 IF YOU OR ANY VISITORS HAVE BEEN EXPOSED TO ANY INFECTIOUS DISEASE OR HAVE CONCERNS ABOUT COLD AND FLU, PLEASE DISCUSS THESE WITH YOUR BABY'S NURSE BEFORE ENTERING THE UNIT!